bradleygolden/beam-mcp/README.md

 ## Description

 BeamMCP is a simple MCP server that demonstrates how to build AI-assistant integrations using Elixir.
-It provides:
+It currently provides:

-- **Tools**: A calculator tool for basic arithmetic operations
 - **Resources**: System information about the BEAM VM and runtime
-- **Prompts**: Customizable greeting prompts with different styles

 ## Installation